eclipse-store/bookstore-demo/README.md

 Playground application is available at [http://localhost:8080/playground](http://localhost:8080/playground) and a graphical overview of the schema: [http://localhost:8080/voyager](http://localhost:8080/voyager)

+[Apache JEXL](./src/main/java/org/eclipse/store/demo/bookstore/scripting/) is used to execute arbitrary scripts on the object graph.

 ## If you find a bug or want to suggest an improvement